apache/logging-log4cxx/src/site/markdown/concepts.md

 and tweaking logging performance.
 Log4cxx claims to be fast and
 flexible: speed first, flexibility second.

-For performance sensitive applications, you should be aware of the following.
+For performance-sensitive applications, you should be aware of the following.

 1.  **Logging performance when logging is turned off.**

-    The LOG4CXX\_DEBUG and similar macros have a cost of an in-lined null pointer check plus an integer comparison when the logger not currently enabled for that level.
+    The LOG4CXX\_DEBUG and similar macros have a cost of an inlined null pointer check plus an integer comparison when the logger not currently enabled for that level.
     The other terms inside the macro are not evaluated.